Market context for

 What you can call.

-Every tool returns categorical, pre-computed data.
-Your agent gets facts it can reason about immediately.
+Every tool returns pre-computed market-state data: categorical facts plus supporting metadata your agent can reason about immediately.

 get_summary

-Full categorical snapshot for a single asset — trend, momentum, volatility, volume, extremes, fundamentals, support/resistance.
+Full market-state snapshot for a single asset: trend, momentum, volatility, volume, extremes, fundamentals, and support/resistance.

 get_search